 Any information related to a bank-purchased bond transaction ("Direct Purchase") included in the Materials is a product offering of WFBNA or a subsidiary thereof ("Purchaser") as purchaser / investor.
 WFS will not participate in any manner in any Direct Purchase transaction between you and Purchaser, and Wells Fargo employees involved with a Direct Purchase transaction are not acting on behalf of or as representatives of WFS.
 The information contained herein regarding Purchaser's Direct Purchase is being provided to you by WFS only for purposes of providing financing alternatives that may be available to you from WFC and its affiliates.
-Information contained in this document regarding Direct Purchase is for discussion purposes only in anticipation of engaging in arm's length commercial transactions with you in which Purchaser would be acting solely as a principal to purchase securities from you or a conduit issuer, and not as a municipal advisor, financial advisor or fiduciary to you or any other person or entity regardless of whether Purchaser, or an affiliate has or is currently acting as such on a separate transaction.
-Additionally, Purchaser has financial and other interests that differ from your interests.
-Purchaser's sole role would be to purchase securities from you (or the conduit issuer).
+Information contained in this document regarding Direct Purchase is for discussion purposes only in anticipation of engaging in arm's length commercial transactions with you in which Purchaser would be acting solely as a principal to purchase, rom a affiliate has or a conduit issuer, and not as a municipal advisor, financial advisor or falcuary to you or any other person or entity regardless of whether Purchaser's sole role would be to purchase securities from you (or the conduit issuer).
 Any information relating to a Direct Purchase is being provided to you pursuant to and in reliance on the "Bank exemption" under the Muni Advisor Rules and the general information exclusion to advice under the Muni Advisor Rules.

 In the event the Materials are being provided in connection with a RFP, the SEC exempts from the definition of municipal advisor "any person providing a response in writing or orally to a request for proposals or qualifications from a municipal entity or obligated person for services in connection with a municipal financial product or the issuance of municipal securities; provided however, that such person does not receive separate direct or indirect compensation for advice provided as part of such response" ("RFP exemption").
 In such event, we have relied upon the RFP exemption, and on your distribution and execution of this RFP through a competitive process.
-In the event WFBNA MPG is the party providing the Materials responses to all questions, certifications, attestations, information requests, and similar in the RFP or RFQ to which this response relates are specifically limited to, in context of, and as applied to, WFBNA MPG in its capacity as a separately identifiable department of a national bank that is registered as a municipal securities dealer with the Securities and Exchange Commission, Office of the Comptroller of the Currency, and Municipal Securities Rulemaking Board; and not on behalf of Wells Fargo Bank, N.A., unless specified otherwise in our response.
+In the event WFBNA MFG is the party providing the Materials responses to all questions, certifications, attestations, information requests, and similar in the RFP or RFQ to which this response relates are specifically limited to, in context of, and as applied to, WFBNA MFG in its capacity as a separately identifiable department of a national bank that is registered as a municipal securities dealer with the Securities and Exchange Commission, Office of the Comptroller of the Currency, and Municipal Securities Rulemaking Board; and not on behalf of Wells Fargo Bank, N.A., unless specified otherwise in our response.